makeabilitylab/physcomp/advancedio/oled.md

 size_t println(char);
 {% endhighlight C++ %}

-See the [Serial.print() docs](https://www.arduino.cc/reference/en/language/functions/communication/serial/print/) or the [Print.h](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/Print.h) library for more.
+See the [Serial.print() docs](https://www.arduino.cc/reference/en/language/functions/communication/serial/print/) or the [Print.h](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/Print.h) library for more on the `print` API or read on for an example.

 ##### Centering text

-In creative coding and game dev, we often want to center or otherwise align text.
+In creative coding, visualization, and game dev, we often want to center or otherwise align text.
 To do so, we need to **measure** it.
 Fortunately, the [Adafruit GFX](https://github.com/adafruit/Adafruit-GFX-Library/blob/master/Adafruit_GFX.h) library has a method called `getTextBounds` that does just that!

 {% highlight C++ %}
 /**************************************************************************/